 This morning you’ll leave Huahine early and set sail for the island of Taha'a, which shares a magnificent lagoon with neighbouring Raiatea Island.
 This lush island is extremely fertile and is covered with banana, watermelon, vanilla orchid and coconut groves.
 Today you’ll have the chance to explore the beautiful island by 4x4 vehicle in an optional tour.
 You’ll visit a pearl farm and a traditional vanilla plantation.
 It’s also the perfect opportunity to try some of the local fruits that are grown in the region and take in some of the incredible views of Ha'amene Bay.
 The afternoon is free for swimming and snorkeling on the “motu”, or reef islet, or exploring the area around the reef on your own.
 Tonight, will be spent anchored in the lagoon.

 You’ll reach Mo'orea first thing in the morning, which is easily spotted thanks to the eight huge mountain peaks that rise from its lagoon.
 This place is thought to have inspired the mythical Bali Hai from James Michener's Tales of the South Pacific.
-Today the optional activity is a nature safari tour in a 4x4.
-You’ll be exploring the inner crater of the island’s volcano, visiting a pineapple plantation and an agricultural school, as well as seeing the incredible landscapes of the island.
+Today the optional activities are a nature and cultural tour in a 4x4 and a snorkeling and Ray tour.
 Everyone will meet back on the ship later in the day and enjoy a farewell dinner together, before spending a night anchored in the lagoon.

 This morning you’ll set sail early for Tahiti, arriving in Papeete by 9am.
 From here, you will say farewell to your fellow travellers and the crew before disembarking the Panorama II.